Attachment disorder in children

 For very young children, the following behaviours may also indicate an attachment problem:

-- They give little response (and doesn’t smile) when interacting with adults.
+- they give little response (and don’t smile) when interacting with adults

 The effects of attachment difficulties work on a spectrum.
 Some will experience minimal effects, and for others, the effects can be traumatising.
 But there are treatments available and there are ways to overcome these issues, even as an adult.